1985 NCAA Division I men's basketball championship game

-The 1985 NCAA Division I Men's Basketball Championship Game was the final of the 1985 NCAA Division I men's basketball tournament and determined the national champion in the 1984–85 NCAA Division I men's basketball season.
-The game was held on April 1, 1985 at Rupp Arena in Lexington, Kentucky.
-The Georgetown Hoyas, the tournament's top seed from the East region, faced the Villanova Wildcats, the eighth seed from the Southeast region.
+The 1985 NCAA Division I men's basketball championship game was the final of the 1985 NCAA Division I men's basketball tournament and determined the national champion in the 1984–85 NCAA Division I men's basketball season.
+The game was held on April 1, 1985, at Rupp Arena in Lexington, Kentucky.
+The Georgetown Hoyas, the defending national champions and the tournament's number one seed from the East region, faced the Villanova Wildcats, the eighth seed from the Southeast region.
 The teams came from the same conference, the Big East, and the championship game was the third meeting between them in 1984–85, after two regular season contests.

-Villanova won the title game by a score of 66–64, in what is considered by analysts to be one of the biggest upsets in an NCAA Division I men's basketball tournament game.
+Villanova defeated Georgetown by a score of 66–64 to win their first-ever national championship, in what is considered by analysts to be one of the biggest upsets in tournament history.
 The Wildcats had the highest field goal percentage in Final Four history, winning their first national championship in men's basketball.
 The game is referred to as "The Perfect Game", as the Wildcats shot 78.6 percent as a team for the game (22 for 28, including 9 for 10 in the second half).